UMW EUSA Internships in Dublin

 To sign up for a Dublin internship, register in myUMW, select Internship Abroad for the appropriate term, and indicate “EUSA Summer Internship” as your program with Dublin, Ireland as your location.

-There are three ways for internships abroad to transfer back to UMW:
+There are multiple ways for other international internships to transfer back to UMW:

 - As a Resume Builder

 For Transfer Credit: Students who are already planning on studying abroad may want to consider doing an internship abroad that will coincide with the time abroad for the summer, semester, or year.
-Like courses taken abroad, an internship can also afford students transfer credit from their abroad experience.
+Like courses taken abroad, an internship can also afford students transfer credit.
 The internship must be graded abroad (not taken pass/fail), and credits must be assigned as well.
-The completed internship grade is typically included in the Official Transcript from a participating international university or program.
+The completed internship grade is typically included in the Official Transcript from a participating international university or internship program.
 Students would use the standard Study Abroad Course Approval Form to receive transfer credits for an internship abroad.

-Students may also independently pursue international internship opportunities by working directly with Career Services.
-To start, download the Academic Internship Contract.
-Below is a quick “how to” that briefly outlines the process for getting an internship abroad to count as UMW credit.
+For UMW Credit: Students may independently pursue international internship opportunities by working directly with Office of Academic and Career Services.
+To start, download the Academic Internship Contract and determine whether you are eligible to do an internship for academic credit.